wbsuh/pubmedchat-sb/README.md

 - **Real-time Interaction**: Instant updates for messages and typing indicators to reflect live conversation dynamics.
 - **User-Centric Experience**: Support for user logins and personalized message displays.
-- **Group Chat Functionality**: Enabling users and bots to create and engage in group chats for collaborative communication.
+- **Group Chat Functionality**: Enabling users and bots to create channels and engage in group chats.
 - **PubMed Chatbot Integration**: Seamlessly integrate a PubMed chatbot as a user within the Sendbird platform, enabling users to interact with PubMed via Function Calls without the need for backend development (eg. Python).

 ## Key Design Decisions